 Our Analysis and Test Results

 We were intrigued by the inner aluminum frame on this inflatable kayak and eager to give it a spin, and it does not disappoint!
-With the exception of the rigid but foldable Oru Beach LT, the AdvancedFrame outshines all the competition for how it handles.
+Compared to all the other inflatable yaks we tested, the AdvancedFrame outshines all the competition.
 With its long, very pointed bow, and multiple skegs underneath, it cuts almost effortlessly through the water.
 It rides low and is a fairly wide kayak at 2'9", making it stable and fast in the water, even in choppy or wavy conditions.

 Even if you choose to jump out of the boat (as we are pretty confident you'd be in some extenuating circumstances if you manage to flip this well-balanced yak), it's not only easy to get back in, but the narrow opening for the cockpit keeps some of that unwanted water from entering along with you.
-We also appreciate that the outer fabric layer is waterproof, unlike the other fabric-covered kayaks in this review, the Sevylor K5 Quikpak and Aquaglide Columbia XP Tandem XL, not only decreasing overall drag but also making the cleanup and dry off process easier.
+We also appreciate that the outer fabric layer is waterproof, unlike some of the other fabric-covered kayaks in this review, not only decreasing overall drag but also making the cleanup and dry off process easier.

 We have few complaints about how this 10'3" kayak handles on the water, but one thing we wish it had is a scupper hole to drain excess water while paddling.
 Advanced Elements bills this boat as having a lip for a spray skirt (which they sell), but we weren't confident that these little tubes surrounding the cockpit could be inflated enough to hold something as taut as a spray skirt.
 Without a spray skirt, large waves or the inevitable pooling of water from the paddle handle will collect in the cockpit, with nowhere to go but around your seat.
 We also feel that it is difficult to inflate the floor to the point that you can't feel the pulse of the waves beneath your bum.
 But with those minor complaints aside, we are sold on the impressive wave and wind-handling prowess of this sweet vessel.

 Another metric in which the AdvancedFrame excels!
-The only other boat that holds a candle to the plush comfort of this well-crafted ship is the cushy Aquaglide Columbia.
-Just like the Aquaglide, the AE AdvancedFrame has a thick cushion seat that's fully adjustable to whatever paddle position you need.
+This boat has a thick cushion seat that's fully adjustable to whatever paddle position you need.
 We also love how the narrow shape of the cockpit facilitates a more comfortable leg position for paddling.
 Though it lacks any foot braces, we found it a simple matter to use our knees and the lengthwise ridges along the floor of the boat to brace ourselves and dig in deep when paddling upriver or against the wind.

 The low profile in the water facilitates the feeling of being close to the water that you find in traditional, hardshell kayaks.
 That, in turn, makes for a more comfortable paddling experience and easier paddling against the wind.
 A reasonably large cockpit also lets us bring our dogs with, or pack the bow with a small amount of gear and spend the full day out comfortably enjoying everything your favorite lake has to offer.